GodsentFx/HtmlDemos/readme.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-We must not fail to thank this people for all they have done in and or doing in our reign during this times we needed them most.
+We must not fail to thank this people for all they have done in and or doing in ours reign during this times we needed them most.
 Thank you, friends.
 Sending Love from Africa. 💙

  - [Victor Chiaka](https://facebook.com/profile.php?id=100081485396181&v=info)
  - [Stephen Michael](https://facebook.com/axxellance/about)